jonasbn/til/mojolicious/mojolicious-plugin-config.md

 Mojolicious::Plugin::Config is quite powerfull so you can just _configure_ it to respect your new extension.

-So in order to differentiate and get my text editor to enforce a distinction for syntax hightlighting, I renamed my configuration file to `.pconf`indicating **Perl** formatted configuration.
+So in order to differentiate and get my text editor to enforce a distinction for syntax highlighting, I renamed my configuration file to `.pconf`indicating **Perl** formatted configuration.

 ```perl
 my $config = $self->plugin('Config', ext => 'pconf');